Fundamental Limits for Sensor-Based Control via the Gibbs Variational Principle: Conclusion

 \section{Conclusion}

 We derived a free energy lower bound on the minimum expected cost of any causal feedback controller under partial observations and introduced a self-consistent refinement that exploits the coupling between achievable cost and sensor information.
 The resulting fixed-point equation has a unique solution, computable by bisection, that is provably tighter than the open-loop estimate.
-Under matched actuator noise, the free energy minimization is certifiably convex, and on a nonlinear Dubins car tracking problem the self-consistent bound captures a substantial fraction of the best achievable cost across all sensor noise levels.
+Under matched actuator noise, the free energy minimization is certifiably convex and numerically computable.
+On both linear and nonlinear problems, the self-consistent bound captures a substantial fraction of the achievable cost.
 Together, these results provide a practical tool for certifying task feasibility and guiding sensor selection for systems where domain-specific bounds do not apply.

 Several extensions are natural.
-Incorporating the Markov structure of the dynamics into the MI optimization~\eqref{eq:mi_opt}---for instance, via a covariance propagation constraint---would tighten the CI certificate without affecting the validity of the bound.
-The free energy formulation also shares structural parallels with the Sagawa--Ueda generalization of the second law~\cite{Sagawa10}, suggesting a deeper connection between the thermodynamic cost of control and the physics of information processing that we intend to develop in future work.
+A rigorous finite sample analysis involving concentration inequalities is the primary next step, and has already been achieved for the TRIP bounds \cite{Majumdar22, Majumdar23}.
+Incorporating the Markov structure of the dynamics into the MI optimization~\eqref{eq:mi_opt}---e.g., via a covariance propagation constraint---would tighten the CI certificate without affecting the validity of the bound.
+The free energy formulation also shares structural parallels with the Sagawa--Ueda generalization of the second law~\cite{Sagawa10}, suggesting a deeper connection between the thermodynamic cost of control and information processing that we intend to develop in future work.